wp-plugins/greek-sort/readme.txt

 == Description ==
 Greek Sort can automatically sort posts from a given post type by greek phonetics.
 Each post type can be configured individually.
 When enabled, a given post types will only be sorted when a page is loaded or when a post for that post type is added, updated, or trashed.
-A few other alphabets are available and more can be requested.
 No code required.

+A few other languages are available, Spanish and Russian, and more languages can be requested.

 == Installation ==
 1. Upload the `GreekSort` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the "Greek Sort" page in the WordPress menu.
+1. Go to the Settings -> Greek Sort in the WordPress sidebar
-1. Enable the post types you want and configure them as desired.
+1. Enable the post types you want and configure them as desired
-1. Don't forget to save your changes!
+1. Save your changes!

 == Frequently Asked Questions ==
-= When do my posts get resorted? =
+= When do my posts get sorted? =
-Enabled post types will be resorted when the "Greek Sort" page is loaded and when a post of that post-type is created, updated, or trashed.
+Enabled post types will be resorted when a post of that post-type is created, updated, or trashed and when the "Greek Sort" settings page is loaded.

 = Do I have to write code? =